dotnet/orleans/Runtime-Implementation-Details/Runtime-Tables.md

 ## Orleans Reminders table

 Orleans Reminders table durably stores all the reminders registered in the system.
+Each reminder has a separate row.
 All rows in this table consist of the following columns:

-1. *PartitionKey* - ServiceId + "_" + GrainRefConsistentHash;
+1. *PartitionKey* - ServiceId + "_" + GrainRefConsistentHash
 2. *RowKey* -  GrainReference + "-" ReminderName
-1. *GrainReference* - the grain refernce of the grain that created this reminder.
+3. *GrainReference* - the grain refernce of the grain that created this reminder.
-2. *ReminderName* - the name of this reminder
+4. *ReminderName* - the name of this reminder
-3. *ServiceId* - the service id of the currently running Orleans service
+5. *ServiceId* - the service id of the currently running Orleans service
-4. *DeploymentId* - the deployment  id of the currently running Orleans service
+6. *DeploymentId* - the deployment  id of the currently running Orleans service
-5. *StartAt* - the time when this reminder was suppoused to tick in the first time
+7. *StartAt* - the time when this reminder was suppoused to tick in the first time
-6. *Period* - the time period for this reminder
+8. *Period* - the time period for this reminder
-7. *GrainRefConsistentHash* - the consistent hash of the GrainReference
+9. *GrainRefConsistentHash* - the consistent hash of the GrainReference

 ## Silo Metrics table

+Silo metrics table containes a small set of per-silo important key performance metrics.
+Each silo has one row, updated periodically by its silo in place.

+1. *PartitionKey* - DeploymentId
+2. *RowKey* -  silo name
+3. *DeploymentId* -  the deployment id of this Orleans service
+4. *Address* - the silo address (ip:port:epoch) of this silo
+5. *SiloName* - the name of this silo (in Azure it is its Instance name)
+6. *GatewayAddress* - the gateway ip:port of tis silo
+7. *HostName* - the hostname of this silo
+8. *CPU* - current CPU utilization
+9. *MemoryUsage* - current memory usage (`GC.GetTotalMemory(false)`)
+10. *Activations* - number of activations on this silo
+11. *RecentlyUsedActivations* - number of activations on this silo that were used in the last 10 minutes (Note: this number may currently not be accurate if  different age limits are used for different grain types).
+12. *SendQueue* - the current size of the send queue (number of messages waiting to be send).
+Only captures remote messages to other silos (not including messages to the clients).
+13. *ReceiveQueue* - the current size of the receive queue (number of messages that arrived to this silo and are waiting to be dispatched).
+Captures both remote and local messages from other silos as well as from the clients.
+14. *RequestQueue*
+15. *SentMessages* - total number of remote messages sent to other silos as well as to the clients.
+16. **ReceivedMessages* - total number of remote received messages, from other silos as well as from the clients.
+17. *LoadShedding* - whether this silo is currently overloaded and is in the load shedding mode.
+18. *Clients* - number of currently connected clients

 ## Clients Metrics table